Exercise and Nutrition Are Essential In Health for Women

 Myth 3: Breastfeeding is too painful.

-Although breastfeeding may be painful for some women, it is almost always the result of wrong position.
-Read...
+Although breastfeeding may be painful for some women, it is almost always the result of the wrong position.

 Once mother's milk arrives, usually about the third or fourth day, the baby should wet between 5 to 6 diapers a day.
 And for the first several months he should have 2 to 5 bowel movements per 24 hour period.
 Some babies though will not have as many bowel movements, but they will be larger beginning around the 6 week period.
 Don't allow the baby to go longer than 4 hours between feedings.